MarkHinojosa/heroku-test/README.md

+This is an attempt to deploy the react-express-babel app.. the following is from that readme

 This living project is an example on how to get a React client, and a Node.js server to run..
 This requires the running of both the client server and the api server "concurrently".
 Use the "dev" options to create a devoloper environment and the "production" option when ready to build the API code for production.
 The tools used in this project are React.js, Express.js, Babel-Register, Babel-CLI, Nodemon, Yarn and the Concurrently NPM package.

-A few notes..
-As of now, this project does not have an env or Procfile, hence, it is not suitable for deployment.
-Also, going forward, Babel's new "env" preset replaces the ES2015,ES2016 etc. presets.
-Learn more here https://babeljs.io/

 What is React ?
 React is a declarative, efficient, and flexible JavaScript library for building user interfaces.